gamegam/Hypixel_Book/README.md

 # Hypixel_Book
 When you join the server, you will receive a book virtually.

-You can display a description window when you join the server.
+When you join the server, you can receive a book and display a description window.

 Is there a reason to use the Hypixel_Book plugin?: